Florence Melton: Career

+Philanthropy

 In 1968, Melton married industrialist and philanthropist Samuel M. Melton.
-Samuel Melton endowed the Melton Research Center at the Jewish Theological Seminary of America and the Melton Centre at the Hebrew University of Jerusalem where Melton additional become an active partner to her husband’s philanthropic projects.
+Samuel Melton endowed the Melton Research Center at the Jewish Theological Seminary of America and the Melton Centre at the Hebrew University of Jerusalem, where Melton became an active partner in her husband’s philanthropic projects.
 [3] Melton was very passionate about creating a program of study to help adults attain Jewish Literacy.
-Many were very skeptical of the need for teaching adults about Jewish culture.
-Concerns about the amount of adults that were interested in Jewish study or would even want to view Jewish Study as serious as the program was outlined.
-Together, they created the "Florence Melton Adult Mini-School," a two-year, non-denominational program, which operates in over 70 North American communities, Australia and South Africa.
+Many were very skeptical of the need for teaching adults about Jewish culture; there were concerns about the number of adults who would be interested, or would even want to take the subject of Jewish Study as serious as the program outlined.
+Together, they created the "Florence Melton Adult Mini-School," a two-year, non-denominational program which operates in over 70 North American communities, Australia and South Africa.